-Although we covered the Room recently with our book review of the Disaster Artist, we’re not sure it can hold the claim of Best Bad Movie Ever Made.
-Why?
-There is some semblance of coherence in the script, just about, which is something Samurai Cop from 1991 most certainly does not have.
-To put it mildly, this idiotic production is filled with so many bizarre and ridiculous errors it makes it a joy to behold.
+That’s something Samurai Cop (1991) most certainly doesn’t have.
+To put it mildly, this fantastically idiotic production is filled with so many bizarre and ridiculous errors it makes it a joy to behold.

-An ultra-low-budget Lethal Weapon rip-off which didn’t even make it into cinemas, instead enduring the ignominy of going straight to VHS, it was plucked from obscurity thanks to the advent of the internet.
-Now it’s turned into a bad movie cult classic which spawned an equally bad sequel, so if you really what to know what’s going on here, brace yourself as this doesn’t get pretty.
+An ultra-low-budget Lethal Weapon rip-off which didn’t even make it into cinemas, it was plucked from obscurity thanks our old friend the internet.
+Now it’s turned into a bad movie cult classic.
+Hurray!

-One of the biggest discrepancies is Samurai Cop’s hairdo, which (without explanation) looks enormously different throughout the film.
-It took a long while for the truth to come out, but Hannon had been informed most of the shoot was done.
-So, he got a haircut.
 Shervan then called him back into the studio and was dismayed to find Samurai Cop now with short hair.
-The only solution, apparently, was to get a wig, which Hannon believed would work with shots from a distance.
+The only solution, apparently, was to get a wig, which Hannon believed would work with long distance shots.